 Our support is person-centred - we recognise that there are many ways to be trans and non-binary and we tailor our support to meet each person's individual needs.
 There is no standard route, speed or order of interventions anyone needs to follow.
 Treatment is only made at the pace comfortable for people accessing the service, with continuous oversight of our clinicians.

-A team of care navigators with lived experience works with people who access our services to help them to get the most out of the service and enable them to connect with local organisations across Greater Manchester.
+A team of care navigators with lived experience, work with people who access Indigo to help them to get the most out of the service and enable them to connect with local organisations across Greater Manchester.

 We take a multidisciplinary approach to care, bringing together knowledge and expertise from different fields and backgrounds to ensure our service delivers the highest quality care to trans communities.
-Indigo is staffed by an experienced primary care team from the Greater Manchester healthcare system and receives clinical support from the gender identity clinic at Nottingham Centre for Transgender Health.
+Indigo is staffed by an experienced primary care team from the Greater Manchester healthcare system.

 We make sure that care is safe, inclusive and affirmative.
 We do this by supporting trans and non-binary people to be well informed about their choices by sharing knowledge, explaining options, promoting health, and supporting people to make decisions that are right for them, at their pace.